Palestinians rally for Abbas's U.N. statehood bid

 The crowds numbered in the thousands across the West Bank.
 Palestinian analysts said that while respectable, turnout was curtailed by the ongoing political divide between the Palestinian Authority and Hamas, which governs in Gaza.

-An opinion poll released this week by the Palestinian Centre for Policy and Survey Research (PSR) showed 83 percent of Palestinians in the West Bank and the Gaza Strip supported the U.N. move.
+An opinion poll released this week by the Palestinian Center for Policy and Survey Research (PSR) showed 83 percent of Palestinians in the West Bank and the Gaza Strip supported the U.N. move.

 Abbas has said he will present U.N.
 Secretary General Ban Ki-moon with a membership application on Friday.
 The move requires Security Council approval and the United States, one of five veto-wielding permanent members, says it will block it.